 The impromptu protest began after members of Ukraine's security service, the SBU, tried to arrest the 49-year-old outside of his apartment building.

-Saakashvili initially resisted attempts to detain him by standing on the roof the building, but SBU officers eventually got Saakashvili out of the building and into a nearby van.
+Saakashvili initially resisted attempts to detain him by standing on the roof, but SBU officers eventually got him out of the building and into a nearby van.

-Around 1,000 pro-Saakashvili protesters then blocked the vehicle from leaving the area.
+About 1,000 supporters blocked the vehicle from leaving the area.
 Demonstrators eventually freed him after hours of police attempts to disperse them with tear gas.

 Once out, Saakashvili encouraged the crowd to march on the Rada and seek Poroshenko's resignation.

-"I urge you to start a peaceful protest to remove (President Petro) Poroshenko, you should not be afraid of anything," Saakashvili said with the yellow-and-blue Ukrainian flag draped around his neck.
+"I urge you to start a peaceful protest to remove Poroshenko," Saakashvili said with the yellow-and-blue Ukrainian flag draped around his neck.
+"You should not be afraid of anything."

 Russian press shared video footage of the botched arrest on social media.